Shadows-of-Vardoran/Website/static/content/lore-history-of-vardoran.md

 The lands were unable to hold castle magics, and sigils could not stay together.
 Vampires, and the rest of their undead fellows, retreated beyond the borders that once promised safety and  magic to them just six years before.

-The Legions of Nocum have retreated back into their stronghold to the west.
+The Legions of Noctum have retreated back into their stronghold to the east.
 Their numbers, and their strength, grow with every day that passes.
 Their influence has encroached southward, and the Hollowed Mountains have fallen under their control.

 Luminance has abandoned Brighthaven, and most of Vardoran as a whole, looking south and moving their capital to the Holy Queendom of Lumira.